Connect with a certified trainer for free

 Non-operative treatment

-Because Dupuytren’s disease progresses slowly, you may not need treatment for many years.
-For some, the condition never worsens beyond developing small lumps in the palm.
+Because Dupuytren’s disease progresses slowly, many people do not require treatment for years.
+In some cases, the condition never advances beyond small lumps in the palm.

 Try these exercises to help address your condition: